muellerflorian/walesky-rna-loc-liver/docs/expression-gradient.md

 You can run this analysis either with the provided code in the Jupyter notebook, or use ImJoy.

-#### With Jupyter notebook
-Once you have your conda environment installed as described in the Overview section, you can open the Jupyter notebook and analyze your data.
-You have to execute the first cell to load the necessary code.

-The second cell allows you to

-1. Define the folder containing your data.
-2. Defining the labels for the two annotated reference regions.

-Executing the cell, will launch the analysis workflow. described above.

 #### Analysis in ImJoy
 If you use **ImJoy**, you need to install the **Python plugin engine**.
 The first installation might take a bit of time, since the necessary Python environments